-Experience shows that this is particularly true for Facebook.
-Presumably to make things clearer and more secure, Facebook has been known to change the options and settings they provide, as well as how and where they’re configured.
+Experience shows this is particularly true for Facebook.
+Presumably to make things clearer and more secure, Facebook occasionally changes the options and settings they provide as well as how and where they’re configured.

 It’s quite possible that what I show you today may change by the time you read this.

-I’ll be avoiding more detailed “click here, then here” type of instruction, since this is the type most likely to be invalidated by future changes.
-Instead, I’ll focus more on walking through and discussing each of the current settings.
+Since “click here, then here” type of instruction is likely to be invalidated by future changes, I’ll skip them.
+Instead, I’ll focus more on discussing each of the current settings.

 How do you use Facebook?

-One of the questions I think it’s important to ask yourself before altering your privacy settings is simply this: “How do I want to use Facebook?”
+Before altering your privacy settings, it’s important to ask yourself, “How do I want to use Facebook?”

-Do you want to be easy to find or difficult?
+Do you want to be easy or difficult to find?